“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Before asking a young woman to serve in any of these callings, the bishopric member asks permission from the young woman’s parents.

-After extending these callings, a member of the bishopric presents the young women to their class for a sustaining vote.
+After extending these callings, a member of the bishopric presents the young women to their class for sustaining.
 The bishop or an assigned counselor sets the young women apart.

 A member of the bishopric announces these callings in sacrament meeting.
-He does not ask for a sustaining vote.
+He does not present them to be sustained.

-Shortly after class presidencies are set apart, a member of the bishopric should teach them their responsibilities.
+Shortly after class presidencies are set apart, a member of the bishopric should orient them to their responsibilities.
 See “Aaronic Priesthood Quorum and Young Women Class Presidency Orientation” at YoungWomen.ChurchofJesusChrist.org; see also chapter 4 of this handbook.

 Lead the class’s efforts to participate in the work of salvation and exaltation (see chapter 1).